trulabs/labs-truphone-cascades-test/README.md

 #### v1.1.0
 * Change the project structure to support extensions
 * Add an XMPP extension (requires QXmpp - provided)
+* Add List action command to run Context Menu Actions
+* Fixed the Spy command for signals with parameters
+* SystemDialog can be used on SystemPrompts - but the text is lost :(

 ## Prerequisites
 - Qt4 (sdk) & make